garmeeh/next-seo/README.md

 }]}
 ```

-One thing to note on this is that it currently only supports unique tags, unless you use the `keyOverride` prop to provide a unique [key](https://reactjs.org/docs/lists-and-keys.html#keys) to each additional meta tag.
+One thing to note on this is that it currently only supports unique tags unless you use the `keyOverride` prop to provide a unique [key](https://reactjs.org/docs/lists-and-keys.html#keys) to each additional meta tag.

 The default behaviour (without a `keyOverride` prop) is to render one tag per unique `name` / `property` / `httpEquiv`.
 The last one defined will be rendered.

-For example if you pass 2 tags with the same `property`:
+For example, if you pass 2 tags with the same `property`:

 ```js
 additionalMetaTags={[{